mikeruk/HttpWebClientService/README.md

-               END of experiment to customize the RestClient -  3.
+               END of experiment to customize the WebClient -  3.
 Inserting Custom Headers (e.g., Correlation ID, Auth Token)

-               START of experiment to customize the RestClient -  4.
+               START of experiment to customize the WebClient -  4.
 Custom Error Decoding & Mapping to Exceptions

 4. Custom Error Decoding & Mapping to Exceptions
    By default, non‐2xx responses are turned into a generic form.
 You might want to map, say, a 404 to a